 The Progress 8 score was introduced in 2016.
 It is an average score for all pupils at a school, showing how well they have progressed academically from the end of primary school to when they finish in secondary education.

-Pupils’ results at a school are compared to those from children at other schools who had attained similar academic results at the end of their primary education.
-Results in eight GCSE (or equivalent subjects), from A* to G, are examined for each student, which is known as the Attainment 8 rating.
-A score for those results across the year group is then worked out.
+At a school, pupils' results are compared to those from children at other schools who had similar academic results at the end of their primary education.
+Each student's results in eight GCSE (or equivalent subjects), ranging from A* to G, are examined, which collectively forms the Attainment 8 rating.
+Subsequently, a score is calculated for these results across the entire year group.

-In the Attainment 8 calculation, results in maths and English are double weighted.
-Three subjects included in the English Baccalaureate are also considered as part of the Attainment 8 score, along with three which can be non-GCSE qualifications on the Department for Education approved list.
-For more information regarding the English Baccalaureate (EBacc), read our extensive and informative EBacc Subjects article.
+In the Attainment 8 calculation, results in maths and English hold double weightage.
+Three subjects considered as part of the English Baccalaureate, along with three non-GCSE qualifications on the Department for Education approved list, are also included in the Attainment 8 score.
+You can find further information about the English Baccalaureate (EBacc) in our comprehensive article on EBacc Subjects.

-Secondary schools were previously ranked according to the percentage of pupils attaining five A* to C grades in GCSEs, including maths and English.
-Teachers were unhappy with this method of rating schools because they felt it did not indicate the academic level of the students being taught there.
-It was felt the ratings were unfair on those schools who were teaching pupils from challenging backgrounds who had performed poorly at primary school.
+Previously, secondary schools were ranked based on the percentage of pupils attaining five A* to C grades in GCSEs, including maths and English.
+This method of rating schools was unsatisfactory to teachers who believed it didn't reflect the academic level of the students.
+It was considered unfair to schools teaching pupils from challenging backgrounds who had performed poorly at primary school.

-There has been some criticism of the new Progress 8 measure because it is tougher for parents to understand than the previous system based on five GCSE results.
-This has been a key concern, because the new measures are more complicated to read than the old tables based on five GCSE scores.
+The new Progress 8 measure has faced criticism for being less straightforward for parents to understand than the previous system based on five GCSE results.
+This complexity can be a concern, as it makes the new measures harder to interpret than the old tables based on five GCSE scores.

-A school will generally receive a Progress 8 score of somewhere from minus one to one.
-This score will then be graded as well above average, above average, average, below average or well below average.
-Parents should look for these ratings if they are deciding whether to send their child to a specific school or if they already have a child there.
+A school typically receives a Progress 8 score ranging from minus one to one.
+This score is then graded as 'well above average,' 'above average,' 'average,' 'below average,' or 'well below average.'
+Parents should consider these ratings when deciding whether to enrol their child in a specific school or when evaluating their child's existing school.

-It’s important to recognise that a negative Progress 8 score doesn’t mean those pupils made no academic progress or that the school is a failure.
-It indicates that students at the school made less progress than others across England who had similar results at the end of their Key Stage 2 education.
+It's essential to note that a negative Progress 8 score does not imply that pupils made no academic progress or that the school is a failure.
+It signifies that students at the school made less progress than others across England with similar results at the end of their Key Stage 2 education.

-If a school records a zero Progress 8 rating it shows that pupils on average do as well at Key Stage 4 as other pupils who got similar results from their primary school years.
-A score above zero means students made more progress and a score below zero indicating less progress, in both cases when compared with children with similar Key Stage 2 results.
+A school recording a zero Progress 8 rating indicates that its pupils, on average, perform at Key Stage 4 as well as pupils with similar results from their primary school years.
+A score above zero indicates that students made more progress, while a score below zero indicates less progress, in both cases compared to children with similar Key Stage 2 results.

 Results in 8 GCSEs, from A* to G, are examined for each student, which is known as the Attainment 8 rating.

-To compare schools in your town or city, click just the ‘location’ option.
-Click the ‘secondary’ option in the education phase on the left and this will concentrate the search on secondary schools.
-Then click all the schools where it says ‘add to comparison list’ before clicking ‘view comparison list’ to see all the local schools compared.
+To compare schools in your town or city, choose the 'location' option.
+Select the 'secondary' option in the education phase on the left to focus on secondary schools.
+Then, click on all the schools under 'add to comparison list' before selecting 'view comparison list' to see a comparison of local schools.

-Another way of checking a school’s Progress 8 score is to go online to their website where many display the rating.
+Another way to check a school's Progress 8 score is to visit their website, where many schools display this rating.

-Discover all there is to know for schoolchildren attending Secondary School by taking a few minutes to read The Curriculums For Secondary School Children.
+Discover all the information you need for schoolchildren attending Secondary School by reading our article on The Curriculums For Secondary School Children.

-Is there anything about education you don’t understand?
-You may find the answer on our Knowledge Bank page.
-It’s a collection of articles which aim to inform parents about all aspects of education, from pre-school to university.
-You’ll also find plenty of advice on different aspects of parenting too, from online safety to special educational needs.
-It’s a valuable tool in your parenting armoury!
+If you have any questions about education, you can explore our Knowledge Bank, which contains a collection of articles aiming to provide parents with insights into various education aspects, from pre-school to university.
+You'll also find valuable advice on different parenting aspects, from online safety to special educational needs.
+It's a valuable resource in your parenting toolkit!